-Do you read comic books or watch superhero movies?
-Do you notice how most main characters are single?
-In this episode, Peter McGraw and guest co-host Kym Terribile speak to William Kuskin, an expert on comic books, about why superheroes are so often single.
+In this episode Peter McGraw and his guest co-host speak to an expert on comic books about why superheroes are so often single.
 They find out how the mission of the superhero creates singleness.
-They also discuss why you should direct the movie of your life rather than be the hero in the movie of your life, as well as William’s four rules for literature and life.
-This episode’s bonus material?
-Learn more out about a solo activity – riding motorcycles.
+They also discuss why you should direct the movie of your life rather than be the hero in the movie of your life, and they learn about the guest’s four rules for literature and life.
+In this episode’s bonus material, they talk about a solo activity: riding motorcycles.

 Listen to Episode #3 here: